 6. Temporary employment contract

-fixed-term contract carried out between a worker and a temporary employment company who provides this service to another customer.
+It is a fixed-term contract carried out between a worker and a temporary employment company who provides this service to another customer.
 In other words, although it is the temporary employment company who hires the worker, he performs functions for another company.

 Thus, the temporary employment company assumes the role of employer and is responsible for paying the salary, work accident insurance and all rights provided for in the contract.